 What Are the Five Steps of the Design Thinking Process?

 Design Thinking is about turning your idea into an awesome product.
 But it rarely follows a straight path.
-Let’s unfold the essence of each of the five integral stages of Design Thinking, exploring their significance and interconnectivity.
+Let’s unfold the essence of each of the five integral stages of Design Thinking—empathize, define, ideate, prototype, and test—exploring their significance and interconnectivity.

 - Empathize

-At its heart, Design Thinking starts with empathy.
+At its heart, Design Thinking starts with a human-centered approach.
 This stage is about immersing yourself in the user’s world, understanding their experiences, challenges, and needs from their perspective.
 It’s about connecting on a human level to truly grasp the nuances of their journey.

 - Define